 Ok, you’ve probably just finished checking your website’s conversion rates in your Google Analytics account.

-Clearly, you’re not impressed.
-And now you’re looking for ways to improve your conversion rates.
+Clearly, you’re not impressed, and now you’re looking for ways to increase conversion rates.

 That’s fine!
 Who doesn’t want more conversions?

 Many website owners and digital marketers out there drool over capturing more traffic from anywhere they can.
 But just increasing website traffic isn’t the right strategy.

 Driving high intent traffic to your website is the right strategy.

 Traffic with high intent often converts more, because they’re coming to your page with more intention to buy your products or services.

 When it boils down to it, your conversion rates aren’t going to just change overnight, and just making one or two adjustments isn’t going to radically change much either in most cases.

 You must implement a conversion rate optimization strategy that will help you convert more leads, sales, or desired outcomes you seek.

 In this article, I share some tips on how to improve conversion rate, and ultimately end up with a good conversion rate.